redis/redis-py/README.rst

 sentinel servers will be asked for the address of 'mymaster' service.
 If no server is found MasterNotFoundError or SlaveNotFoundError is raised both exceptions are subclasses of ConnectionError.

+For slave client it will iterate over slaves unitl usable one is found.
+On failure it will use master's address.

 See `Guidelines for Redis clients with support for Redis Sentinel
 <http://redis.io/topics/sentinel-clients>`_ to learn more abour Redis Sentinel.